Provision of information on reception

-The law imposes an obligation on authorities to provide general information on rights and obligations of asylum seekers:
+The law imposes an obligation upon the authorities to provide general information on the rights and obligations of asylum seekers:

 In practice, the initial reception centres hand out leaflets which contain information on where and when asylum seekers can receive advice or assistance.
-In general, though, asylum seekers are expected to contact the social services in the reception centres in order to get more detailed information on reception conditions.
+In general, though, asylum seekers are expected to contact social services in the reception centres to get more detailed information on reception conditions.
+Information about what kind of advice was handed out on the Covid-19 pandemic can be found in the AIDA country report on Germany 2021.

 Since 2019, Section 12a of the Asylum Act ensures that asylum seekers receive free of charge counselling on the asylum procedure (see Provision of information on the procedure).
 This does not include information on reception conditions, however.